content-left-bg.png

 English

 English is central to the learning and development of all young Australians.
 The Australian Curriculum: English helps students engage imaginatively and critically with literature to expand the scope of their experience.
-At Everton Park State High School, students engage with a variety of texts from a variety of cultures.
-Texts types studied include: media, digital texts, novels, poetry and song, and performance.
-Importantly, they learn how to engage with issues presented and express their thoughts about them.

 Mathematics